Personal profile

 Education/Academic qualification

-music studies, Doctor of Philosophy, Tampereen yliopisto
+music studies, Doctor of Philosophy, Performing a Tradition in Music and Dance.
+Embodiment and Interaction in Sabar Dance Events, Tampereen yliopisto

 Award Date: 18 Feb 2015